NotJoeMartinez/python3-groupme-tools/README.md

 ~~This was written and tested on Python 2.7, because I didn't want to waste time getting my [Homebrew](https://github.com/mxcl/homebrew/wiki/Homebrew-and-Python) installation to install things for Python 3.
 I suspect this script will break if you run it with Python 3, because Unicode.~~

 The only dependency is [Requests](http://docs.python-requests.org/en/latest/). `pip install requests`.

-## Emoji

-`groupme-fetch.py` will store emoji and other non-ASCII characters in the transcript JSON fine, as expected.

 ## Keep your transcript up to date